 - Why do people ask “is Germany socialist?”

 - “any of various economic and political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods” – e.g. The government is the owner and operator of the turnip farm you work at, and the owner and operator of the railway that delivers the turnips to the grocers, AND the owner and operator of the grocers.
 The economy is based on the need of the people.

 - a) “a system of society or group living in which there is no private property” – e.g. The governing body owns everything; homes, food, power, transportation – private businesses do not exist.

 b) “a system or condition of society in which the means of production are owned and controlled by the state” – Y’know this sounds a lot like the first definition…

 - “a stage of society in Marxist theory transitional between capitalism and communism and distinguished by unequal distribution of goods and pay according to work done” – The last step before true communism – if you work longer or harder than most, or your job is more “important” to the betterment of the state and its people, you are afforded better pay, better-living accommodations, and better goods and services by the state.

 Socialist states are best defined by a combination of definitions 1 and 3.

-While authoritarianism isn’t necessarily a component of socialism, socialist states are almost always authoritarian in practice.
-Because the government controls the production and distribution of everything, they generally also control speech, to prevent discontent with the system.
+While authoritarianism isn’t necessarily a component of socialism, socialist states are almost always authoritarian.
+Because the government controls the production and distribution of everything, they generally also control speech to prevent discontent with the system.